duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 We only differed based on load balancing, processor affinity policies, and NUMA systems

-Some mobile systems are now designed using cores that run the same instruction set but vary in terms of their clocks peed and power management.
+Some mobile systems are now designed using cores that run the same instruction set but vary in terms of their clock speed and power management.

 They can also adjust the power draw of a core to the point of idling.